 The chapters in each of the Gyakuten Saiban games all feature the word "gyakuten" (which means "reversal" or "turnabout") in it.
 This carries over to the series' English adaptation, Ace Attorney, where each chapter has "turnabout" in the name (except for "Rise From the Ashes", the "bonus" fifth chapter in the DS version of the first game, and that only in the English translation).

-The name of the Ogre Battle series, along with the subtitles of the first two games (Ogre Battle: March of the Black Queen and Tactics Ogre: Let Us Cling Together), are titles from Queen songs.
+The name of the Ogre Battle series, along with the subtitles of the first two games (Ogre Battle: The March of the Black Queen and Tactics Ogre: Let Us Cling Together), are titles from Queen songs.
 Yasumi Matsuno, the director for the first two games of the series, originated this due to him being a major Queen fan.
 He also inserted Queen references of varying prominence into all of his other games.
 Most notably, Final Fantasy Tactics has a chapter titled "Somebody to Love".

 The five Snake Tales in Substance are named alphabetically: A Wrongdoing, Big Shell Evil, Confidential Legacy, Dead Man Whispers, and External Gazer.

 All five acts of Metal Gear Solid 4: Guns of the Patriots end with the word "Sun", appropriately with a massive sun dominating the background whenever the title is shown at the beginning of each act.
 Although not exactly acts, the ending and post-credits "Debriefing" are similarly called "Naked Sin" and "Naked Son", respectively.

 All the downloadable expansion packs for Metal Gear Online are named after the story themes for each of the previous MGS games - Gene, Meme and Scene.

 Every scene in Dynamite Headdy has a name parodying that of some famous film, e.g. "Mad Mechs", "Stair Wars", "Fly Hard", "Fatal Contraption"...